KoreTeknology/Quadraphonic-Plugins-for-VCV-Rack/README.md

 ---

-I can consider this project as a WIP (work in progress), files will be updated on major upgrades without deadline until the complete documentation will be published. it start with a pdf format for printing purpose and a set of files, organized by chapters.
+I can consider this project as a **WIP** (work in progress), files will be updated on major upgrades without deadline until the complete documentation will be published.
 The complete work of documentation is released under Open document license and the modules files is release under Open source license.

-The final documentation will have several sections like:
+The final documentation will cover several sections like:
 - **How to plan your Module Development**, from idea to project planning
 - **How to make a new Module**, an advanced tutorial on the Quadratrack mixer development
 - **How to use/test your new module in VCV Rack**, a complete manual of using VCV Rack and testing modules process